 FAQ: I did not take any economics courses during my previous studies.
 Can I still apply?

-The answer is positive.
-However, it is suggested to take at least 1-2 introductory courses in economics (e.g. basic microeconomics and macroeconomics) if possible.
-Most of the past applicants studied economics or business administration in their undegraduate studies.
-Still, some of the best students have come also from other fields (e.g. mathematics and informatics).
+It is still possible to apply, however, it is suggested to take at least 1-2 introductory courses in economics (e.g. basic microeconomics and macroeconomics) if possible.
+Most of the past applicants have studied economics or business administration in their undegraduate studies.
+Still, some of the best students have also come from other fields (e.g. mathematics and informatics).

 FAQ: Is there any age limit for application?